Why consider buying a business?

 - You decide the value of your time, not your boss.

 - Your performance is recorded based on your customers, not upper management.

 - You can surround yourself with people you want to work with.

 - You are not held to a strict nine-five regiment.
 You decide the hours you want to put into your business.

 Some of the high-level steps in the business-buying process are as follows:

 - Source a business that fits your criteria.

-- Use given financial information and overall company background to judge whether this is the one for you.
+- Use given financial information and overall company background to judge whether their business is the one for you.

 - Discuss the terms and expectations surrounding the deal with the seller.

 - Perform a final round of due diligence.
 It is advised you seek outside resources to help you (accountant, lawyer, advisor, etc...)

 - Some deals also include seller's debt as well.
 The exact terms should be discussed with the seller but it generally results in 20-25% of the business purchase price.

 - Gather the raining funds.
 Whatever cannot be produced by an SBA loan or seller financing will need to be cash.
 Pool together capital from a group of investors or from your own savings to fill the remaining purchase price.